JavaJeremy/stepmania_scripts/README.md

 [![Folder selection](docs/folder_selection.png?raw=true)](#)
 Click on `Select Folder`, and the script will start running immediatly.
 Click on `Cancel` to abort the script.
+A successful run could look something like this:
 [![example output](docs/example_output.png?raw=true "Example output")](#)
 ## Details
 Only chart files with the file extension `.sm` and `.ssc` are searched for and possibly edited.